kryptokrona/kryptokrona-api/README.md

 Are you having trouble with Kryptokrona API?
 We want to help!

-- Read through all documentation on our Wiki: https://github.com/kryptokrona/kryptokrona-api/wiki

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.

 - Ask a question we monitor stackoverflow.com for questions tagged with kryptokrona-api.
 You can also chat with the community on Hugin or Discord.